 It is obvious from the construction that higher trophics can be added to the basic model, such as to model marine ecosystems where multiple predatory chains are expected.
 It will be clear from our simulations of the basic three trophic model that all results can be qualitatively extrapolated to such multi-trophic foodwebs.

 All simulations are done on Matlab.
-In Matlab syntax the right hand side of Eq.
-(1) is coded in Eq.
-2. There instead of differentiation, A' is the transpose of a vector or matrix A.
+In Matlab syntax the right hand side of Eq.(1) is coded as follows